parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

 The device name of the underlying network interface to be used for "bridged"-type client networks.
 For each "bridged"-type network, an IEEE 802.3q vLAN and bridge will be created on top of this device to pass these networks.
-In most cases, using the reflexive `networks['cluster']['device']` or `networks['upstream']['device']` from the Base role is sufficient.
+In most cases, using the reflexive `networks['cluster']['raw_device']` or `networks['upstream']['raw_device']` from the Base role is sufficient.

 #### `pvc_<network>_*`